hawkeye64/quasar-json-api/README.md

 All functions are validated against the source.
 Non-public functions should start with two underscores (`__`).
 All public functions should be decribed in your JSON API.

 # Donate
-If you appreciate the work that went into this, please consider donating to [Quasar](https://donate.quasar.dev) or [Jeff](https://github.com/sponsors/hawkeye64).
+If you appreciate the work that went into this, please consider donating to [Jeff](https://github.com/sponsors/hawkeye64).

 # License
 MIT (c) Jeff Galbraith <jeff@quasar.dev>